mui/material-ui/docs/data/base/components/select/select.md

 ### Grouping options

-Options can be grouped, similarly to the how the native `select` element works.
+Options can be grouped, similarly to how the native `<select>` element works.
-Unlike the native `select`, however, groups can be nested.
+Unlike the native `<select>`, groups can be nested.

-Place the `Option` components inside `OptionGroup` to achieve this.
+The following demo shows how to group options with the `OptionGroupUnstyled` component:

 {{"demo": "UnstyledSelectGrouping.js", "defaultCodeOpen": false}}

-## MultiSelectUnstyled
+### Multi-select

-The `MultiSelectUnstyled` component lets your users select multiple options.
+The `MultiSelectUnstyled` component lets your users select multiple options from the list.

 ```js
 import { MultiSelectUnstyled } from '@mui/base/SelectUnstyled';